Atsukoro1/Contalk/README.md

 </div>

 ## About The Project
 This project is an API for Contalk which is a messaging app similiar to Messenger by Facebook/Meta.
-I created this app because i believe its good to bring people together without stealing any data from them.

 Why i made this project:
 * I wanted to make chat application that will bring people together